Railway accidents in Victoria: Barnawartha, 1982

 On 17 June 1982, the driver and co-driver of a Melbourne-bound goods train were killed, and a number of other people injured, when the train ran into the rear of the Spirit of Progress, which had broken down in heavy fog just north of Barnawartha station.
 The goods train crew ran through a red signal protecting the broken-down train ahead, but the train controllers in Melbourne could not warn the crew of the impending collision, because radio systems had not then been installed in locomotives.

 Swan Hill, 1991

 Five people were killed when their car was struck at the Pental Island railway crossing by a train that had just departed for Melbourne two kilometres from Swan Hill station at 5.10pm on Sunday 8 September 1991.

 Diamond Creek, 1991

 A nine-year-old boy died after being struck by a train near Diamond Creek Station on Sunday 22 December.
 His bicycle had become stuck on tracks as the train approached.

+North Williamstown, 1993

+A 12-year-old girl and her 10-year-old brother were struck and killed by a train at the North Williamstown level crossing.